 Regardless of whether you contributed to the accident that caused your injuries, you are entitled to workers’ compensation benefits, including lost wages and payment for medical expenses.
 In exchange for these benefits, you, generally speaking, relinquish the right to file a civil lawsuit against your employer.
 Obtaining these benefits can be challenging because insurers often deny worker’s comp claims while some employers attempt to contest claims.

-This is why it is crucial to have the powerful representation Jeff Mills provides.
+This is why it is crucial to have the powerful representation Angel Torres provides.
 Our legal team will handle all the details of your claim, including dealings with the insurance company, so that you can focus on recovering.

 Types of Warehouse and Factory Accident Injuries